-(o) The Real-Time Reliability Deployment Price Adder for Energy is equal to the positive difference between the System Lambda from item (q) above and the System Lambda of the second step in the two-step SCED process described in paragraph (10)(b) of Section 6.5.7.3, Security Constrained Economic Dispatch, except when ERCOT is directing firm Load shed during EEA Level 3.
-When ERCOT is directing firm Load shed during EEA Level 3 to either maintain sufficient PRC or stabilize grid frequency, as described in paragraph (3) of Section 6.5.9.4.2, the Real-Time Reliability Deployment Price Adder for Energy is the VOLL used to determine the Ancillary Service Demand Curves (ASDCs) for the Real-Time Market (RTM) minus the System Lambda of the second step in the two-step SCED process described in paragraph (10)(b) of Section 6.5.7.3.
+(p) The binding Real-Time LMPs for Energy at each Electrical Bus and Settlement Point is from the second step in the two-step SCED process described in item (o) above.
+When ERCOT is directing firm Load shed during EEA Level 3 to either maintain sufficient PRC or stabilize grid frequency, as described in paragraph (3) of Section 6.5.9.4.2, the System Lambda from item (o) shall be replaced by the greater of step 2 System Lambda or VOLL used to determine the Ancillary Service Demand Curves (ASDCs) for the Real-Time Market (RTM) before calculating the LMP for each Electrical Bus and Settlement Point.

-(p) For each individual Ancillary Service, the Real-Time Reliability Deployment Price Adder for Ancillary Service is equal to the positive difference between the MCPC for that Ancillary Service from item (n) above and the MCPC for that Ancillary Service, except when ERCOT is directing firm Load shed during EEA Level 3.
-When ERCOT is directing firm Load shed during EEA Level 3 to either maintain sufficient PRC or stabilize grid frequency, as described in paragraph (3) of Section 6.5.9.4.2, the Real-Time Reliability Deployment Price Adder for Ancillary Service is the VOLL used to determine the ASDCs minus the MCPC for that Ancillary Service.
+(q) For each individual Ancillary Service, the binding Real-Time MCPC for Ancillary Service is from the two step SCED process in item (o) above, except when ERCOT is directing firm Load shed during EEA Level 3.
+When ERCOT is directing firm Load shed during EEA Level 3 to either maintain sufficient PRC or stabilize grid frequency, as described in paragraph (3) of Section 6.5.9.4.2, the Real-Time MCPC for Ancillary Service is the VOLL used to determine the ASDCs for that Ancillary Service.

 6.5.9.2 Failure of the SCED Process